FeatureBaseDB/featurebase-docs/docs/community/com-home.md

 * command-line import from CSV, SQL or Kafka data sources
 * command-line backup and restore

-Organizations can setup remote monitoring with DataDog or Prometheus metrics

 {% include page-toc.md %}

 ## Architecture diagram